 ARC tutors include peer tutors, graduate tutors, and faculty tutors.
 Tutors assist students with mastering their course content, sharpening their testing and writing skills, and maximizing their potential for academic achievement.

-How do I make an appointment with a tutor?
+Do I have to make an appointment to meet with a tutor?